laro/Cilia/README.md

 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
 Cilia can call into C++ (and vice versa), but is a separate language, so its _syntax_ does not need to be backwards compatible with C++.

 Cilia has the same core features as C++:
-- Performance
-- Low-Level Control
+- Performance & Low-Level Control
 - OOP
-- Templates
+- Templates & Concepts
+- RAII and Smart Pointers (instead of garbage collection)
 - Exceptions
-- RAII and Smart Pointers (instead of garbage collection)
 - Compile-Time Computation
 - Static Reflection
 - Coroutines
-- Concepts

 Furthermore, in my opinion, it is a collection of quite obvious ideas (and mostly taken from other programming languages, of course).